ruialmeida51/lumbridge-android/README.md

 * 🗞️ Dynamic RSS Feed, customizable with your links

 ### Tools
-* 🛍️ Tools: Shopping Lists for day-to-day shopping & tracking
+* 🛍️ Shopping Lists for day-to-day shopping & tracking
 * 🗒️ Notes for mental scribbles
 * 🗓️ Reminders for tasks with a subset of notification timings
+* 🔃 Recurring Payments
 * 💰 Net Salary Calculator
 * 💱 Currency Converter

 ### Expenses

 * 💸 Keep track of your expenses and surplus money
+    * Optional allocation versus spending tracking available.

 ### Overview

+* ⚖️ Check your balance with a cummulative view of money in versus money out.
 * 🏦 Keep track of your loans, how much you'll pay on the next cycle, their status, how much you still owe, etc.
 * 💰 Create a financial profile where you can see how much your net salary is, allocate your earnings and understand your deductions.